Diagnostic Feature Designer

 General — These options apply to all signal and spectrum plots.

 Group by — Group data by a condition variable label.
-The app uses color to distinguish label groups.
+The app uses line thickness to distinguish label groups.
 For example, if your condition variable is

-degraded, the app uses one color for member data with the
+degraded, the app uses one thickness for member data with the

-healthylabel and another color for member data with the
+healthylabel and another thickness for member data with the

 Number of curves — Specify the number of members to plot.
 Set this option when you have a large number of ensemble members and you want to plot only a subset of the members.
 Using this option reduces the plotting time and allows you to assess individual member behavior more easily.

 Spectrum — These options apply only to spectral plots.

 Number of peaks to mark — Specify the number of peaks to mark.
 Set this option to limit the number of spectral peaks that are marked to highlight only the most significant peaks.

 Ensemble Summary — These options apply only to the ensemble summary plot, which is a special plot that displays the mean and standard deviation of the ensemble as a whole.